UedaTakeyuki/addwpa/README.md

 # addwpa
-Set WPA key & SSID from /boot/addwpa.txt file.
-Espesially good for Raspberry Pi.
+Add a pair of wpa key & SSID from /boot/addwpa.txt file, good for Raspberry Pi because this file can be edit by ordinaly PC.

 # What does this script do?
 This script read a pair of setting value of ssid & wpa key from /boot/addwpa.txt file, and add these by wpa_cli.
 Typically, intended to be called from rc.local.